top of page

 Dec 10, 20253 min read

 What do you feel this Christmas season?
 Stress over wrapping that pile of gifts?
 A big turkey dinner?
 That special outfit for the work party?
-If you’re living in a difficult marriage, I bet you feel something quite different.
-I bet you feel on edge with uncertainty.
-Wondering what his mood will be like this year.
+If you’re living in a difficult marriage, you most likely feel something quite different.
+Do you feel on edge with uncertainty, wondering what the mood in your home will be like this year?
 Wondering how you’ll get through the work party without pretending too hard.
-Wondering if you’ll be tiptoeing around the house again - the eggshell routine you know
+Or if you’ll be tiptoeing around the house again—the eggshell routine

-You know, I wasn't sure what to write about this week.
-But early this morning, when the house was quiet and I was sipping my coffee, my mind drifted back to a recent visit with my oldest daughter.
+Why Safe Encouragement Matters in a Painful Marriage You know, I wasn't sure what to write about this week.
+But early this morning, when the house was quiet, and I was sipping my coffee, my mind drifted back to a recent visit with my oldest daughter.
 Something about that memory stayed with me; the way she paused, listened, and offered the right words without trying to fix anything.
-And it made me think about the kind of encouragement that strengthens us - the kind that helps us breathe again.
-In last week's reflection, Taking Ho
+And it made me think about the kind of encouragement that strengthens us - the kind that helps

 Nov 19, 20253 min read

-Last week, we talked about the beauty of letting go.
-There’s real courage in letting go of what was never ours to manage in the first place.
-And when we do, a sacred process of growth begins to take root within us – preparing us for what’s next.
-Can you relate?
-I remember the day I realized loosening my grip on the unhealthy pattern of trying to fix everything gave me the freedom to take hold of myself - freedom to grow into a healthier version of me.
-That’s where the story r
+Letting go of what was never yours to manage takes real courage.
+And when we do, a sacred process of growth begins to take root within us, preparing us for what’s next.
+I remember the day I realized loosening my grip on the unhealthy pattern of trying to fix everything gave me the freedom to take hold of myself—freedom to grow into a healthier version of me.
+That’s where the story really began to change.
+Out on a walk one day, trying to accept what felt impossible, something

 After a season of letting go, there’s a hush that follows.
 The noise quiets.
 The striving slows.
 And all that’s left are the small pieces still standing.
 They may not look like much - a few friendships that held, a bit of faith that didn’t give way, a spark of strength that somehow stayed.
 But these are not scraps.
 They are treasures.
 When you’ve walked through a painful marriage, you know how much can fall away - the trust, the laughter, the sense of being understood.
 Someti